Questions & Algorithm:

 Once you have decided on your matching strength, be sure to click the blue Finish button in the bottom right-hand corner to finalize your new field!

-Once you have completed the setup for your field, you will see it appear alongside your other fields back on the Profile & Matching page:
+Once you have completed the setup for your question, you will see it appear alongside your other fields back on the Questions & Algorithm page:

-To continue building your Cohort program, head over to Step 4 - Advanced Matching
+To continue building your Cohort program, head over to Step 4 - Matching Process

 Have more questions?
 Submit a request here and let us know how we can help!